djangofan/WebDriverTestingTemplate/README.md

 3. Download the .zip archive of this GitHub project distribution and unzip it to your workspace.
 An example<br/>
    might be:  "C:\Eclipse32\workspace\WebDriverTestingTemplate\" .<br/>
 4. Use the Eclipse "Import" function from the Eclipse "File menu" to import a "Project" of type "Gradle".
-5. Browse using the import wizard to your projects root directory described in Step #3 (above).
+5. Browse using the import wizard to your projects "root" sub-directory described in Step #3 (above).
 Then click<br/>
    the "Build model" button.
-6. Leave all checkboxes as default except you want to check the box to show projects in "hierarchal"<br/>
+We do this because of the "includeFlat" Gradle layout.
-   layout.
-You could slso add 'root' to your "working set" if you like but it isn't required.
+6. Check all checkboxes .
+You could also choose to add all to your "working set" if you like but it isn't required.<br/>
 7. Rebuild the dependencies by right clicking on the project and then choose Gradle-->Refresh All Dependencies <br/>
 8. Right click on your project and choose "Run As-->Gradle Build".
 If you see 2 items called "Gradle Build", <br/>
    choose the second one rather than the first one.
 In the dialogue choose "clean" and "build" checkboxes <br/>